Canon 1Ds vs Nikon D3300

 - More modern: Reflects 11 years and 3 months of technical progress since the 1Ds launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D3300 is the clear winner of the contest (16 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3300 is the clear winner of the contest (16 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1Ds vs Nikon D3300

 This is why hands-on reviews by experts are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 1Ds»||-||+ +||-||-||-||Sep 2002||8,999||-||Canon 1Ds|

 |Nikon D3300«||+||77/100||4.5/5||4.5/5||4.5/5||Jan 2014||499||-||Nikon D3300|

 |Canon 1D X Mark II« »||-||89/100||4.5/5||5/5||4.5/5||Feb 2016||5,999||Canon 1D X Mark II|